dontamayo/chatbot/README.md

 6. Do virtually anything else.
 Except for time travel.
 They just can't do it.
 Yet!

-7. In this course we're making a simple bot that can answer questions on your behalf and have a simple dialog with people.
+7. In this project we're making a simple bot that can answer questions on your behalf and have a simple dialog with people.